AxonFramework/extension-amqp/amqp-axon-example/README.md

 # AMQP Axon Springboot Example

-This is an example SpringBoot application using the Axon's AMQP extension.
-It uses an In Memory Event Store and RabbitMQ as the Message Bus.
+This is an example SpringBoot application using Axon's AMQP extension.
+It uses an In-Memory Event Store and RabbitMQ as the Message Bus.

 ## How to run